 If your Mac is running slowly, it could just be that it’s one of the earliest Macs to support Ventura and is struggling a little bit.
 Make sure that all your applications are up to date, as they may need to be updated to run Ventura properly.
 It could also be that Spotlight is reindexing following the update.
 Click on the Spotlight icon in the menu bar.
 Is there a progress bar in the window?
 If so, it’s reindexing.
 Wait until it’s finished, and check if your Mac is running faster.

 Another fix you may try if your Mac is slower than usual is running some maintenance.
-CleanMyMac X has a useful Maintenance feature that helps perform all sorts of maintenance tasks and speed up your slow Mac.
+CleanMyMac has a powerful Performance feature that helps run all sorts of maintenance tasks and speed up your slow Mac.

 7. macOS Ventura is unstable